Kartik-Katkar/Decentralized-Personal-Health-Record-Application/README.md

 -Enable patient control over their data: Patients would have the ability to control and manage access to their personal health information (PHI) through the use of digital identity and consent management tools.

--So in order to enhance the hospital's digital health system, a "Decentralized Medical data sharing & storage application based on blockchain" is the solution.
+-In order to enhance the hospital's digital health system, a "Decentralized Medical data sharing & storage application based on blockchain" is the solution.